jessepav/lacygoill-wiki-backup/vim/debug.md

     endfu
     call feedkeys("\<C-b>")

-    Error detected while processing function Func:~
+    Error detected while processing function Func:˜
-    line    1:~
+    line    1:˜
-    E492: Not an editor command:     invalid1~
+    E492: Not an editor command:     invalid1˜
-    Press ENTER or type command to continue~
+    Press ENTER or type command to continue˜
-    Error detected while processing function Func:~
+    Error detected while processing function Func:˜
-    line    2:~
+    line    2:˜
-    E492: Not an editor command:     invalid2~
+    E492: Not an editor command:     invalid2˜
-    Press ENTER or type command to continue~
+    Press ENTER or type command to continue˜
-    Error detected while processing function Func:~
+    Error detected while processing function Func:˜
-    line    3:~
+    line    3:˜
-    E492: Not an editor command:     invalid3~
+    E492: Not an editor command:     invalid3˜
-    Press ENTER or type command to continue~
+    Press ENTER or type command to continue˜

 If at any point you press any key  other than Enter, like `Esc`, `C-c` or `C-l`, you won't see the next errors.